 Publications such as event schedules, post cards, invitations, etc., are done in house but do take time to create.
 Please allow about five to six weeks for production.
 Additional time will be necessary for larger brochures.
-Any use of the Northwestern Law name and logo not mentioned on these pages must be managed by the director of communications, Kathleen Gleeson.
+Any use of the Northwestern Law name and logo not mentioned on these pages must be managed by the Marketing and Communications department.

 Process for Creating Print Publications

 To ensure that all publications are completed on time and in a professional, accurate, and cost-effective manner, we have developed the following process:

 - To initiate a project, contact the marketing and communications department

 - Set up an initial meeting to discuss objectives, scope, and timeline of project

 - Publications team develops a project schedule and written estimate of print and mailing costs as well as other applicable charges